-The 2022 RWHF grants require a minimum 50% of the RWHF award in matching funds.
+The 2022 RWHF Round Two grants require a minimum of 25% of the RWHF award in matching funds.

 Matching funds can be dollars contributed by individuals, businesses, foundations, local and regional political subdivisions, or other non-profit organizations into a single investment fund administered by the eligible nonprofit development organization.

 Competitive awards from the RWHF are evaluated on demonstrations of:

 - Ongoing workforce housing needs as identified by a recent housing study.

 - Difficulties filling employment positions or attracting workers in communities or regions with a low unemployment rate.

 - A community’s or region’s commitment to growing its housing stock.

 - A project’s likelihood of occupancy in a period of 24 months.